-EES Trustees International Limited holds shares as trustee in connection with the Company's long-term incentive arrangements for the benefit of the Group's employees; at 16 March 2023 it held no shares.
-The trustee has agreed to waive all dividends and not to exercise voting rights in respect of shares representing 0% of the issued share capital.
+EES Trustees International Limited is the trustee for the Company's long-term incentive arrangements for the benefit of the Group's employees.
+As at 31 December 2023, it did not hold any shares.
+However, when the Trustee does hold shares, it has agreed to waive all dividends and not to exercise voting rights in respect of those shares.